JojoDuke/barbershop-ai-in-czech/TESTING.md

 - `I need a haircut tomorrow` → Skips greeting, shows tomorrow's slots
 - `Book me for a trim tomorrow morning` → Skips greeting, shows morning slots for tomorrow
 - `chci si zarezervovat střih` (Czech) → Skips greeting, asks for date

+#### ✅ Test 1c: Time Constraints - "After X" / "Before X" (NEW)
+**Send:** `I want to get a haircut on Friday, after 3pm`

+**Expected:**
+- Bot skips greeting
+- Shows **only** slots that start at or after 3:00 PM
+- Does NOT show all slots starting from 12:00 PM

+**Test variations:**
+- `I need a haircut tomorrow after 3pm` → Shows only slots after 3:00 PM tomorrow
+- `Book me Friday after 15:00` → Shows only slots after 3:00 PM (24-hour format)
+- `haircut tomorrow before 2pm` → Shows only slots before 2:00 PM
+- `I want a trim on Monday after 5pm` → Shows only evening slots after 5:00 PM
+- `střih zítra po 15` (Czech: haircut tomorrow after 3pm) → Shows slots after 3:00 PM

+**How it works:**
+- "after 3pm" → Only shows slots starting at 3:00 PM or later
+- "before 2pm" → Only shows slots starting at 2:00 PM or earlier
+- Works with both 12-hour (3pm) and 24-hour (15:00) formats
+- Works in both English and Czech

 #### ✅ Test 2: Business Info Request
 **Send:** `what are your hours?` or `where are you located?` or `otevírací doba` (Czech)